kingluddite/web-dev-notes/full_stack/meteor/level-ups/intermedia-meteor/01-intro.md

 });
 ```

-you should now see your home page
+You should now see your home page

-update our router with:
+Update our router with:

 ```js
 FlowRouter.route('/', {